 California man learns he’s dying from doctor on robot video

 FREMONT, Calif.
-(AP) — A California family is devastated that their relative was told he didn’t have long to live by a doctor appearing on a robot’s video screen.
+(AP) — A family is devastated after their relative was told he didn’t have long to live by a doctor appearing on a robot’s video screen.

-San Francisco Bay Area news station KTVU reported Thursday that 79-year-old Ernest Quintana went Sunday to Kaiser Permanente Medical Center’s emergency department in Fremont.
+San Francisco news station KTVU reported Thursday that 78-year-old Ernest Quintana went Sunday to Kaiser Permanente Medical Center’s emergency department in Fremont.

-Granddaughter Annalisia Wilharm was with Quintana in intensive care when a nurse said a doctor would be making his rounds.
-She says a robot arrived in the room and the doctor appeared on a video screen.
+Granddaughter Annalisia Wilharm was with Quintana when a nurse said a doctor would be making his rounds.
+She says a robot arrived and the doctor appeared on a video screen.

-Michelle Gaskill-Hames, senior vice president for Kaiser Permanente in southern Alameda County, says in a statement that this was a “highly unusual circumstance.”
+Michelle Gaskill-Hames, senior vice president for Kaiser Permanente says in a statement that this was a “highly unusual circumstance.”